-Kristine Schulz, DrPH, MPH, is a researcher with the Division of Head and Neck Surgery & Communication Sciences at Duke University Medical Center.
+Kristine Schulz, DrPH, MPH, is a researcher with Virginia Commonwealth University, and holds an adjunct position with the Division of Head and Neck Surgery & Communication Sciences at Duke University Medical Center.
 She is a co-investigator on several NIH funded initiatives including the national CHEER Practice-based research network and two training and mentorship grants in hearing & communication sciences, along with several foundation-sponsored studies on topics including sudden sensorineural hearing loss and migraine.
 Dr. Schulz also works with several large national datasets and staffs a national task force of practice-based researchers and surgical residents exploring and publishing on key topics in otolaryngology.
 She is interested in exploring approaches to aggregate and display data in compelling ways to maximize its utility for all audiences — patient, provider, and researcher alike.
 Dr. Schulz collaborates on national data and research initiatives with the American Academy of Otolaryngology-Head and Neck Surgery Foundation where she formerly served as their Chief Research Officer.
 She received her MPH with a focus in epidemiology from the University of Medicine & Dentistry of New Jersey at Rutgers and her DrPH from Loma Linda University.

 Jerry Schreibstein, MD, FACS, is a past Chair of the Board of Governors of the American Academy of Otolaryngology – Head and Neck Surgery where he serves on their Board of Directors.
 He is a past President of the Massachusetts Society of Otolaryngology and a Councilor of the Massachusetts Chapter of the American College of Surgeons.